Taking meeting minutes is the practice of documenting what happened in a meeting.

 If you’re leading the meeting, don’t hesitate to reiterate key points or crucial decisions.
-Not only will it help ensure accurate notes – it repeats key information for the whole team to hear (win-win!).
+Not only will it help ensure accurate documentation – it repeats key information for the whole team to hear (win-win!).

-7. Assign next steps (to individuals)
+7. Assign next steps

 You went through everything on the agenda?
 Great!
 You summarized all your decisions?
 Great!